Target-Aware Early Stage Ranking: Introduction

-Our main contributions are summarised as follows: \begin{itemize} \item Next-Generation ESR Architecture: We propose GESR as the next evolution of the Two Tower paradigm for Early Stage Ranking.
-This architecture enriches the model with diverse cross-signals, and strengthens the logit computation, leading to enhanced personalization and improved prediction accuracy. \item Explicit and Implicit Cross-Signal Modeling with Signal Amplification: GESR incorporates a lightweight attention based matching module, HMA, to generate early affinity cross signals and extract explicit interaction information.
-To further capture soft similarities between candidate items and user behavior history, GESR employs the self and cross attention modules to gather hybrid attention signals.
-All cross-signals are further amplified through MLPG. \item Optimization and Serving Efficiency: GESR integrates custom high-performance kernels, optimizes operations at the tensor level, applies efficient model pruning, and utilizes feature caching strategies to ensure that this new model paradigm continues to meet the stringent latency requirements of ESR models. \item Comprehensive Evaluation: We conduct extensive experiments within offline and online recommendation system, evaluating GESR in online A/B tests. \end{itemize}
+Our main contributions are summarised as follows: \begin{itemize} \item \textbf{Target-aware architecture for ESR.} We propose TESR, a request-level target-aware sequence model that augments the Two Tower paradigm with a parallel Mixture of Attention branch, retaining the cacheable item tower while injecting target-aware user-item interactions previously confined to LSR. \item \textbf{Explicit and implicit cross-signal modeling.} TESR incorporates a lightweight attention based matching module, HMA, to generate early affinity cross signals and extract explicit interaction information.
+To further capture soft similarities between candidate items and user behavior history, TESR employs the self and cross attention modules to gather hybrid attention signals.
+All cross-signals are further amplified through MLPG. \item \textbf{Model-system co-design for ESR latency.} We deploy TESR within ESR latency budgets via FP8 inference-time quantization \cite{fp8}, custom merge kernels, embedding/feature caching, model pruning, and Torch Inductor \cite{pt2} optimizations. \item \textbf{Evaluation and productionisation.} We report offline NE wins on engagement and consumption tasks as well as online A/B results, including ablations isolating each TESR component (Section~\ref{sec:experiments}). \end{itemize}